dontknow492/BeatRoot/readme.md

 - Observer pattern for signals/slots
 - Asynchronous programming with Qasync
 - Worker thread for API operations
+- Worker thread for downloading Songs
+- QNetworkManager for async thumbnail downloading

 ### Extending Functionality
 1. Add new interfaces: